 1. Not engaging with candidates once the offer is rolled out

 Often, HRs roll out the offer to a candidate and have no communication with them until their date of joining.
 If you don’t engage enough with the new hires, you end up losing them to some other company or not get them excited about their new role.

 2. Not having new hires meeting members from each department.

-If a new hire doesn't meet members of different department, they will never be able connect to the company or its vision.
+If a new hire doesn't meet members of different departments, they will never be able to connect to the company or its vision.
 They will just stay in their own bubble and may not understand the contributions and the efforts of the other teams in the company.
 A new hire must understand the importance of each team.

 3. Not having communications channels open for their employees

-Employees need to know there the company is open to feedback and is keen on providing a healthier work environment.
+Employees need to know where the company is open to feedback and is keen on providing a healthier work environment.
 HRs need to spend time talking to employees regularly to see what's working out and what's not and make necessary changes from the feedback received.